Bankruptcy Lawyer

 During 2002, new bankruptcy laws & reform bills passed the House again and were narrowly blocked in the Senate despite a Republican majority.
 Republican Senators who voted against reform and new bankruptcy laws drew sharp criticism from George W. Bush.
 A special interest group, the Financial Services Round Table (a special interest group representing 100 of the largest banks, insurance and investment companies in America), is largely responsible for drafting new bankruptcy laws and is one of Bush's largest campaign contributors.

-• During the 2004 sessions, numerous amendments were added despite a Republican majority, and hold out moderates effectively blocked passage
+• During the 2004 sessions, numerous amendments were added.
+Despite, a Republican majority, hold out moderates effectively blocked passage.

 The Abuse Prevention and Consumer Protection Act of 2005 became effective on October 17, 2005, on the 180th day after President Bush signed the bill.